Professional OHS Advice

 - actions to eliminate or reduce the risk of a worker being injured

-- taking samples or measurements of workplace environments (eg air samples, noise readings or ergonomic assessments).
+- taking samples or measurements of workplace environments (for example, air samples, noise readings or ergonomic assessments).

 The type and source of advice you need will depend on your workplace and its hazards.
 However it's important that the person you rely on to provide this advice has the right knowledge, skills and experience to help you meet your legal obligations.